Military Spouse Tuition AssistanceUpdated: December 23, 2022

 Reservists and families pursuing higher education now have access to grant opportunities through Coast Guard Foundation and its partnership with the United Services Automobile Association (USAA.)

-The Coast Guard Foundation’s USAA Scholarship rewards based on merit and need, and can cover expenses such as books, class fees, and electronic equipment.
+The Coast Guard Foundation’s USAA Scholarship rewards based on merit and need and can cover expenses such as books, class fees and electronic equipment.

-Learn more or apply at the official site.
+Learn more or apply at the website.